 - Potential or actual purchasers of any part of our business or assets, or other third parties in the context of a possible transfer or restructuring of our business

-We do not envisage taking any decisions about you based solely on automated processing (i.e. without human involvement) which have a legal or similarly significant effect on you.
+We do not take any decisions about you based solely on automated processing i.e. without human involvement) which have a legal or similarly significant effect on you.

 If you choose not to give your personal information

-If you choose not to give your personal information, it may delay or prohibit us from meeting our obligations or lead to us cancelling the service you have with us.
+If you choose not to give your personal information, it may delay or prevent us from meeting our obligations or lead to us cancelling the service we provide to you.

 How long we keep your personal information